deepanshs/mrsimulator/docs/introduction.rst

   * - ``name``
     - String
-    - An `optional` attribute with a name for the isotopomer/spin-system.
+    - An `optional` attribute with a name for the isotopomer/spin system.
 Naming is a good practice as it improves the readability, especially when multiple spin systems are present.
 The default value is an empty string.